HiRoFa/quickjs_es_runtime/README.md

 # quick_es_runtime

-Same goals as es_runtime but with using quickjs
+Same goals as https://github/com/DRFos/es_runtime but with using quickjs

 so
 * slower js